 Shallow, Abbreviated, and Highly Inaccurate Salvation Messages

-When it comes to telling someone else how they can be saved, a large percentage of the modern church tends to reduce the Gospel message to overused, overworked, phrases that aspire to significance.
-In reality, they fall far short - defying understanding and stripping the message of any real meaning.
+When it comes to telling someone else how they can be saved, a large percentage of the modern church tends to reduce the Gospel message to overused, overworked, phrases that defy understanding and strip the message of any real meaning.
 In fact two common catch phrases, "accept Jesus as your personal Savior" and "invite Jesus into your heart" are so entrenched in evangelical Christianity that few stop to consider whether they are Biblical or even whether they convey anything useful.

 They are not and they do not.

 Not only are these instructions conspicuous by their absence in the Bible, but they are very confusing - even quite misleading.
 Although it is possible to convey Biblical truth without strictly using words found in the Bible, in view of the fact that the person's decision is quite literally, a matter of life or death, it is hugely important that our words accurately convey Biblical concepts.

 "Invite Jesus Into Your Heart" Although the expression is common enough, even after well over twenty years of being a Christian, I still have absolutely no idea of what it is supposed to mean.
 Although I am sure most have the good sense to realize the invitation isn't literal, it is a completely meaningless phrase that communicates nothing comprehensible.
 Moreover, it is not found anywhere in the Scriptures.
 See Why NOT To Ask Jesus Into Your Heart

 "Accept Jesus as Your Personal Savior" This commonly used phrase has two problems.